John Swinney: Second term (2026–present)

+Cabinet appointments

+Following the 2026 Scottish Parliament election, a number of members of Swinney's cabinet either stepped down, were not re–elected or were not seeking re–election, causing Swinney to make significant changes.
+Swinney's second cabinet was significantly slimmed down from previous cabinets, with Jenny Gilruth replacing Kate Forbes as Deputy First Minister.

+Constitution

+In July 2026, Andy Burnham became the new Prime Minister of the United Kingdom, and met Swinney three days later in Glasgow ahead of the 2026 Commonwealth Games, where both leaders discussed domestic and government policy, as well as a second referendum on Scottish independence.
+Following the meeting, Swinney confirmed that Burnham had pledged a "commitment not to bypass Holyrood with his plans for further devolution of power", whilst 10 Downing Street later confirmed that the Prime Minister made clear that a second referendum on independence was "off limits".
+Burnham claimed that a second referendum on the matter of Scottish independence would "distract from growing the economy".

 Political positions

 In September 2022, amid the death and state funeral of Elizabeth II, Swinney stated that the monarch should remain head of state of an independent Scotland.
 In May 2024, during an interview with Sky News, Swinney claimed that he believed that Scotland could become independent "in the next five years" as a consequence of Brexit and the cost of living crisis.
 In May 2024, Swinney described himself as following a "moderate centre-left agenda".

 In April 2025, Swinney called for the band Kneecap to be banned from Scotland's TRNSMT music festival.